Thai Basil Chicken (Aromatic & Bold)

 Food Science Behind the Recipe

-Maillard Reaction: This browning process occurs when cooking the chicken at high heat, creating complex flavors and aromas that are key to the dish's depth.
+Maillard Reaction: This chemical reaction occurs when cooking the chicken, creating complex flavors and browning, which enhances the dish’s overall taste.

 Frequently Asked Questions

-What's the most common mistake people make when preparing Thai Basil Chicken?
-Overcooking the chicken or vegetables, leading to a loss of texture and flavor.
+What’s the most common mistake people make when preparing Thai Basil Chicken?
+Overcrowding the wok, which leads to steaming rather than stir-frying, resulting in a loss of texture.

-Can I use regular basil instead of Thai basil?
-While regular basil can be used, it lacks the distinctive anise-like flavor of Thai basil, which is central to the dish.
+Can I substitute Thai basil with regular basil?
+While regular basil can be used, it won’t provide the same spicy, anise-like flavor as Thai basil.

-What's the best way to store leftovers?
-Store in an airtight container in the refrigerator for up to 2 days.
-Reheat gently to avoid overcooking.
+What’s the best way to store leftovers?
+Store in an airtight container in the refrigerator for up to 2 days; reheat gently to preserve texture.

 Serving and Presentation Guide